julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, March 24, 2025.
+Tuesday, March 25, 2025.
 Quote of the day:

-> "Speed is product feature number one." - Larry Page
+> "Any man who reads too much and uses his own brain too little falls into lazy habits of thinking." - Albert Einstein